-So, in this section, we will discuss some of the solutions that can help to overcome this error.
+In this section, we will discuss some of the solutions that can help overcome this error.

 Fix-1: Refresh IntelliSense

-If we are using SQL Server Management Studio, as a first solution, we can try to refresh the IntelliSense local cache.
+If we use SQL Server Management Studio as a first solution, we can try to refresh the IntelliSense local cache.

 - For this implementation, click on the Edit option from the menu bar.

-- After this select “IntelliSense” and then, click on “Refresh Local Cache“.
-Alternatively, we can also use the “Ctrl + Shift + R” shortcut for the same.
+- After this, select “IntelliSense” and then click on “Refresh Local Cache.”
+Alternatively, we can use the “Ctrl + Shift + R” shortcut for the same.

-- For this, first, expand the database directory that you want to check.
+- First, expand the database directory you want to check for this.

 - After this, expand the “Programmability” directory.
 And then, right-click on “Stored Procedures” and click on “Refresh” to refresh the Object Explorer.